 β DO:

-- Double-check drug interactions.
+- Always double-check drug interactions.

-- Monitor vital signs and lab levels.
+- Monitor vital signs and lab levels regularly.

 β DONβT: